kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 ### Leveling Plan

 It is important to note that, due to the side effects of [Hotshots](<../Major Glitches/Hotshot>), our character frequently reverts to a previous level.
-Hence for most of Taris we are level 2, and generally stay at level 5 or 6 until Korriban.
+Hence our main level benchmarks are level 2 on Taris, level 5 leaving Dantooine, level 7 starting Leviathan, and level 9 on Korriban.
+We have to hit level 9 to complete Juhani's quest "Threat from Xor", but we make use of Yuthura's experience exploit to help us get there.

 | Level | Feats | Powers | Skills |
 | --- | :--- | :--- | :--- |